codybloemhard/GameOntwerp/README.md

 connect on lan:
 0. hostpc click on (LAN Host(H))
 1. Find the textbox after button(LAN Client(C))
+2. Run two standalone .exe builds, do not use the unity editor play mode.
-2. change text from localhost to the IP of the host(find with ipconig -> ip4 adress)
+3. change text from localhost to the IP of the host(find with ipconig -> ip4 adress)
-3. clientpc's, click on (LAN Client(C))
+4. clientpc's, click on (LAN Client(C))